HomeDirectoriesCanadian Local Directories Drive Real Sales

 First-touch attribution gives all credit to the initial directory visit.
 Last-touch attribution credits the final touchpoint before purchase.
 Linear attribution spreads credit equally across all touchpoints.
 Each model tells a different story about your directory performance.

-Image and Media Enhancement
+Image and media enhancement

 Storefront photos work well for retail businesses, but service companies need action shots.
-Show your team working, your equipment, your completed projects.
+Show your team working, your equipment, your finished projects.
 Canadians want to see who they’re hiring and what quality of work to expect.

 Did you know?
 Research from University of Alberta studies shows that businesses responding to all reviews see 23% higher conversion rates from directory traffic, regardless of review sentiment.

-Measurement and Analytics Framework
+Measurement and analytics framework

 KPIIndustry AverageGood PerformanceExcellent Performance